ksclarke/freelib-build-tools/README.md

 This project is a collection of resources files which are imported into, and used by, other FreeLibrary projects.
 Included in this bundle are [Checkstyle](http://maven.apache.org/plugins/maven-checkstyle-plugin/) configuration files, [Code Formatter](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) settings files for Eclipse, and site template files for FreeLibrary projects built using the [reflow-maven-skin](http://andriusvelykis.github.io/reflow-maven-skin/).

 Other projects that want to use these tools can unpack them using the [maven-dependency-plugin](http://maven.apache.org/plugins/maven-dependency-plugin/).
-To do this, the other project's pom.xml file needs to include the following configuration:
+They just need to include the following configuration in the pom.xml file:

     <plugin>
       <groupId>org.apache.maven.plugins</groupId>